 Companies (especially in high technology) that sell through an indirect channel face a difficult challenge because global sales channels are complex, fragmented and changeable, with different business practices and customs than direct channels.
 Keeping track of which products have sold in and sold through which partners can be a difficult task.
 Unless a company is working with only a handful of channel partners, just collecting the data is time-consuming.
 Not only is the data complex, much of it is taken from disparate IT systems of individual channel partners.
 They report their data at different times and in different ways using a mishmash of data structures, aggregations and nomenclature, so companies have to go through a data-cleansing step to acquire a consistent data set with which to work.
 Yet having accurate, detailed and timely data is important to both the day-to-day and strategic management of a corporation.
 Without that, it’s hard to manage customer and partner relationships effectively and have a timely, accurate view of aggregate indirect channel sales and inventory positions.

-Topics: Salesforce.com, Operational Performance Management (OPM), Zyme Solutions, revenue recognition, sell-through, Business Analytics, Business Collaboration, Governance, Risk & Compliance (GRC), CRM, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), channel data, indirect channel, partner relationship management
+Topics: Sales, Salesforce.com, Human Capital Management, Operational Performance Management (OPM), Zyme Solutions, Business Analytics, Business Collaboration, Governance, Risk & Compliance (GRC), channel, CRM, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)

 Back in the old days (20 years ago or so) companies that wanted to expand or update their telephone systems had to do what was called a “forklift migration.”
 In other words, they had to remove big, heavy and very expensive boxes of electronics from an equipment room and replace them with newer big, heavy and very expensive boxes.
 The process of adding, deleting or changing people, offices and phone numbers was equally burdensome and costly.
 This all seems quaint now because digital telephony and voice over IP (VOIP) have completely changed the technology underpinnings of voice communications.
 I bring this up because we may be on the verge of substantially reducing the “forklift migration” equivalent of replacing or updating on-premises ERP systems and other enterprise software.
 This possibility is important for software vendors as well as users.
 Retaining a maintenance base and revenue stream has become a key strategic objective for any enterprise software provider.
 In North America in particular, companies that have outgrown their enterprise system or want to replace it almost never exhibit total brand loyalty.
 Instead they begin the replacement process by looking at alternatives, winnow it down to a short list and then select the best of the lot.
 If migration is as much work as implementing a new system, organizations are likely to view replacement as an equally attractive option, increasing the probability that the incumbent vendor will lose a customer.
 But if there’s little pain in changing an ERP system to acquire new functional capabilities or meet other objectives, incumbent vendors stand to benefit.